 - Whether the cancer has spread to lymph nodes

-- Number of tumors from the cancer that has spread
+- The locations where the cancer has spread

 To assess your cancer, your provider may perform different tests, depending on where the cancer is in your body.
 These may include:

 You also may have surgery to remove the cancer and lymph nodes or to explore the cancer in your body and take a tissue sample.
 These samples are tested and can provide more detailed information about the cancer stage.